HumanCellAtlas/hca-jamboree-how-many-cells/README.md

 **Input arguments to script:**

 * Loom file containing example cells representing the two clusters.
 Contains the cluster ID for each cell
+* Cluster IDs and frequencies for the two clusters

 **Output:** Predicted separability of the clusters as a function of total cell number.